Comparing the Decision-Making Mechanisms by Transformers and CNNs via Explanation Methods: Methods

 \subsection{Sub-Explanation Counting}

-In this paper, we propose to gain insights about different types of networks by counting \textit{sub-explanations}, defined as a subset of patches within an MSE: $N_s \subset N$ where $N$ is an MSE of an image $I$.
-By definition, $f_c(N_s) < P_h f_c(I)$, but their behaviors could still be very different.
-If the network $f$ indeed require the presence of all the patches in an MSE simultaneously, then the relationship among all patches would be more similar to a logical conjunction (AND-relationship).
-However, deep networks are not strictly logical, so there could also be another type of behavior in that many of the sub-explanations still retain fairly high classification confidence and be fairly robust to occlusions of patches, which we define as a \textit{compositional} relationship (Fig.~\ref{fig:teaser} Right).
-Counting and comparing the number of sub-explanations across different models could help us understand which type of behavior each of them is exhibiting.
+We propose to gain insights about different types of networks by counting \textit{sub-explanations}, defined as a subset of patches within an MSE: $N_s \subset N$ where $N$ is an MSE of an image $I$.
+By definition, $f_c(N_s) < P_h f_c(I)$, but there still can be two different types of behaviors: If the relationship among all patches is more similar to a logical conjunction (logical AND), then $f_c(N_s)$ could be quite low.
+However, deep networks are not necessarily logical, and there could be another type of behavior in that $f_c(N_s)$ still remains fairly high after occlusions of patches, which we define as a \textit{compositional} relationship (Fig.~\ref{fig:teaser} Top).
+Counting and comparing the number of sub-explanations across different models can help us understand which type of behavior each model is exhibiting.

 Concretely, we construct a tree for each MSE by deleting one patch at a time from a parent node to generate child nodes.
-Every MSE for a given image is the root of a tree.
+Every MSE for a given image is the root of a (sub)tree.
 In the meantime, we keep evaluating the confidence of current nodes (proper subsets of MSE) using the network $f$ and the image $I$ that is used to generate the MSE.
-When the nodes are with a confidence less than 50\% compared to the classification confidence on the original image, we stop the expansion.
-Afterward, we count the number of nodes that have classification confidence above several thresholds.
+When the nodes are with a likelihood ratio less than 50\% compared to the full image, we stop the expansion.
+Afterwards, we count the number of nodes that have classification confidence above several different thresholds.

 Note that being compositional is not the only way to be robust to occlusions.
 Instead, one could also have multiple MSEs in an OR-relationship to cover all possible occlusions.
 In that way, the classifier still outputs high classification confidence even with heavy occlusions as long as one of the MSEs corresponds to the occlusion pattern.
-In the experiments we contrast local attention and global attention transformers in this regard and illustrate the differences qualitatively and quantitatively.
+In the experiments we contrast different models in this regard.